The Importance of Pregnancy Planning

 The hormone-eluting IUDs have a small amount of progesterone that predominantly works locally, unlike other hormonal contraceptives.
 The hormone-eluting IUDs will not affect seizure control and will not be significantly affected by enzyme-inducing ASMs.

-Depo-Medroxyprogesterone Acetate (Depo-Provera, “Depo”)
+Depot-Medroxyprogesterone Acetate (Depo-Provera®, “Depo”)

 Other Hormonal Contraceptive Options